 We are continuing to take all appointment bookings and of course, follow the same Covid protection protocols that we have had in place for many months.

 We are available by phone or email if you’d like products posted to you in order to avoid an unnecessary visit to us.
-If you do wish to cancel or reschedule any existing appointment, then we fully understand and will be happy to arrange this.

 Please take care and stay safe.